datadrivenenvirolab/PreciDatos/README.md

 ## User Flows

-<span style="font-weight: 400;">We provide a demonstration of what a typical user flow might look like from the perspective of the potential actors of the platform, namely organizations and individual users. </span>
+We provide a demonstration of what a typical user flow might look like from the perspective of the potential actors of the platform, namely organizations and individual users.

-<span style="font-weight: 400;">Organization’s perspective:</span>
+Organization’s perspective:

 <img class="wp-image-15853 size-full" src="https://datadrivenlab.org/wp-content/uploads/2020/04/Organisation.png" /> Figure 3.
 User flow from an organization’s perspective.
 The organization has its own page and is able to create and stake its emissions claims.

-<span style="font-weight: 400;">User’s perspective:</span>
+User’s perspective:

 <img class="size-full wp-image-15851" src="https://datadrivenlab.org/wp-content/uploads/2020/04/Organisation-copy.png" /> Figure 4.
 User flow from an individual user’s perspective.
 The user can view existing claims but must be a verified member of the organization in order to successfully challenge them.
 <h2></h2>